PanchananNath/VNFTestChain/README.md

-Implementation of update version of the paper : VNFTestChain: Blockchain based test framework for trusted VNF services in 5G and B5G
+## Implementation of update version of our paper:
+VNFTestChain: Blockchain based test framework for trusted VNF services in 5G and B5G

 ## Getting Started